wrestlehacks64/hostiletakeover/progress/03-CODING-CostumeData.md

-# Log 03 - Costume Data
+# Log 03 - Coding / Costume Data

 I am eager to begin modding these characters, but first, I wanted to compile all of the costume data in the game.
 This will give me a better grasp of how each attire is constructed and coded.
 As many wrestlers share the same assets *(ex. boots, wristbands, etc)*, I will need to properly recode certain attires and need the structure.